razaraz/BoggleSolver/README.md

-Managed Boggle Solver
+# Managed Boggle Solver
 Ramón Zarazúa B.

+A basic implementation of a boggle solver written for .NET

+This implementation was made for a coding test, and I'm making it freely available under the MIT license.

---- Requirements ---
+## Requirements
 Windows 64-bit
 MSBuild 14.0
 Visual Studio 2015 (MSTest.exe)
 .NET Framework 4.5.2(tested)

---- How to run ---
+## How to run
 Invoke Run.bat to start.
 This will invoke the powershell user interface script Run-Boggle.ps1 This script verifies that the solution has been compiled, and then loads the assembly to start the solver for the user.